Armandelij/IOS-Guide/iOS Data and Networking/Saving Data in iOS/JSON/JSON from API.md

 We are going to create an API request that retrives all of the followers from Paul Hudsons Git hub.
 We will enter the url https://api.github.com/users/twostraws/followers into address bar and see the results in the window.
-We will build a structure that will regarding the login and id of each of Paul Hudsons followers.
+We will build a structure regarding the login and id of each of Paul Hudsons followers.

 # Example
 1. Create the struct and make it conform to the decodable protocol, with properties login and id.